JonLysons/Excel_tips/README.md

 |  | 2 - Perform a binary search that relies on lookup_array being sorted in ascending order.
 If not sorted, invalid results will be returned. |
 |  | -2 - Perform a binary search that relies on lookup_array being sorted in descending order.
 If not sorted, invalid results will be returned. |

+eg `=XLOOKUP(F2,B2:B11,D2:D11)` Search cell `F2` for the value in the range `B2:B11` and return the value that matches this in the range `D2:D11`

+`XLOOKUP` can return several values, so you can search `D2:E11` in `=XLOOKUP(F2,B2:B11,D2:E11)`

+Add an "not found" argument, `D2:E11` in `=XLOOKUP(F2,B2:B11,D2:E11,"Id not found")`

+eg `=XLOOKUP(E2,C2:C7,B2:B7,0,1,1)`

+It sets the if_not_found argument to return 0 (zero) if nothing is found.
+The match_mode argument is set to 1, which means the function will look for an exact match, and if it can't find one, it returns the next larger item.
+Finally, the search_mode argument is set to 1, which means the function will search from the first item to the last.

+More complex, used in a `SUM` function `=SUM(XLOOKUP(B3,B6:B10,E6:E10):XLOOKUP(C3,B6:B10,E6:E10))'

 ### Conditional Statements

 eg `SUMIF` `SUMIFS` `COUNTIF` `COUNTIFS`